Economic Index Associates

 12. How do you monitor and manage index portfolio exposure to the IFED model?

 The strategy is a rules-based, transparent and replicable methodology and the model adjusts the portfolio to the current identified macroeconomic environment.
 The IFED strategy continually scrutinizes firm financial metrics and the economic environment, so our approach, by design, applies significant and continuous portfolio monitoring.

 13. Does the IFED index strategy tactically change its factor weighting scheme?

 The strategy does not depend on static factor exposures that require the execution of market timing decisions.
-Instead, we use a set of metrics that are employed in combination with three economic environments.
-The optimal set of financial metrics for each environment is a subset of the twelve metrics and is dependent on the existing environment.
+Instead, we use a set of firm metrics that are employed in combination with three economic environments.
+The optimal set of financial metrics for each environment is a subset of twelve metrics and is dependent on the existing environment.
 As a result, the strategy adjusts to the current market environment without the need for decisions on “factor” exposures.